nh-server/switch-guide/docs/user_guide/getting_started.md

 ### Important Information

 Before setting up for homebrew, install at least one eShop title to utilize "title takeover", an Atmosphère feature that allows homebrew to use more resources than they would normally have.
 Try downloading a free game (like [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (like [YouTube](https://www.nintendo.com/games/detail/youtube-switch/)), or a game demo (like [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch)).
 Running the Homebrew Menu via a game cartridge is an alternative, but requires the game to be inserted any time you want to launch the Homebrew Menu.
-Generally, title takeover doesn't permanently alter the donor game or application. <br> Once you obtain any bootable title, you are prepared to continue on with the guide.
+Generally, title takeover doesn't permanently alter the donor game or application.

+Once you obtain any bootable title, you are prepared to continue on with the guide.

 ---